Which size microSD card is best for Nintendo Switch?

 The microSD cards to get for Nintendo Switch

 Since the Nintendo Switch only has 32GB of internal storage and the Switch OLED isn't much better with 64GB, you will need to purchase a microSD card if you plan on purchasing several large Switch titles, whether they be physical or digital copies.
-If you tend to purchase more digital versions, you'll want a larger microSD card, while those who purchase cartridges likely won't need as big of a memory card to get the job done.
+If you tend to buy more digital versions, you'll want a larger microSD card, while those who purchase cartridges likely won't need as big of a memory card to get the job done.